Topics, A

 * With charged black holes: A phenomenon by which a system of non-rotating black holes can be in static equilibrium because of the balance between gravitational attraction and electromagnetic repulsion; The condition is that each black hole satisfy M = G–1/2 (Q2 + P2)1/2, where Q is the electric charge and P the magnetic charge.

-@ Related topics: Felber gq/06-in [propulsion and hyperdrive].
+@ Related topics: Felber gq/06-conf [propulsion and hyperdrive].

 Antirelativity > see special relativity.